Admitting to Perjury

 In the above pages, Mr. Campos is threatened by detectives and promises are made in exchange for his false testimony.

 It is imperative to point out that while Mr. Campos testified at Wilson's co-defendant's trial, Mr. Murfik, as a prosecution witness, he was never produced as a witness for Wilson's trial.
 This was so even though he was endorsed as a witness for the prosecution.
 Additionally, while holding a due diligence hearing during Wilson's trial the prosecutor mislead the court by stating that Mr. Campos had been served a subpoena but simply failed to show up.
 This was proven to be false as was revealed and forced to be admitted by the prosecutor, that Mr. Campos had never been issued a subpoena and that the prosecutor didn't begin looking for Mr. Campos until the first day of Wilson's trial.
 The prosecutor in Wilson's case knew three months in advance Wilson's trial date.
 The tactic is clear.
-Because Mr. Campos admitted to testifying falsely at the preliminary examination while testifying at Roger Murfik's trial, the prosecution refused to produce its endorsed witness depriving Wilson of the opportunity of having the judge and jury hear of the lead detective's involvement in fabricating evidence against Wilson.
+Because Mr. Campos admitted to testifying falsely at the preliminary examination while testifying at Roger Murfik's trial, the prosecution refused to produce its endorsed witness.
+This deprived Wilson's opportunity of having the judge and jury hear of the lead detective's involvement in fabricating evidence against Wilson.